- Celiac disease is an autoimmune disease that affects a person’s digestive system.

 - Dental problems including defects of the enamel (the hard, white visible part of the tooth)

 However, celiac disease can also be “asymptomatic,” meaning that a person does not exhibit any of these symptoms.

 Celiac disease occurs in about 1 in 133 people.

 The exact cause of celiac disease is unknown but scientists do know that it is an autoimmune disorder, it runs in families, and certain environmental factors such as a viral infection, pregnancy and childbirth may trigger the disease in someone who is already at risk.

 How is celiac disease diagnosed?

 Celiac disease can be difficult to diagnose because the symptoms are often similar to the symptoms of other medical conditions.
-If a person is thought to have celiac disease, they will likely need to have a:
+If a person is thought to have celiac disease, either due to symptoms or because a close family member has been diagnosed, they will likely need to have a:

 - blood test

 - biopsy of the small intestine